jgh-/VideoCore-Inactive/README.md

 ##Architecture Overview

-VideoCore's architecture is inspired by Microsft Media Foundation (except with saner naming).
+VideoCore's architecture is inspired by Microsoft Media Foundation (except with saner naming).
 Samples start at the source, are passed through a series of transforms, and end up at the output.

 e.g. Source (Camera) -> Transform (Composite) -> Transform (H.264 Encode) -> Transform (RTMP Packetize) -> Output (RTMP)